DiegoDuenez/menu.js/README.md

 isFullscreen

 * @Boolean
-* In this property you will define if you want convert to fullscreen window browser when menu is open.
+* In this property you will define if you want convert to fullscreen the window browser when menu is open.
 By default the value is false and you don't need to call in options.

 ```javascript
     Menu = new Menu({options: {isFullscreen: true}})